Sep. 14, 2022

 • Despite high vaccine coverage, rubella infection persists in unimmunized groups, those with low seroconversion status, or as a result of reinfection.

-The most serious consequence of rubella infection is congenital rubella syndrome (CRS) affecting the fetus as a consequence of the acute infection of a pregnant woman.
-Congenital rubella syndrome is a complex entity as the timing of maternal infection is paramount in considering risk to the fetus.
+Congenital rubella syndrome.
+The most serious consequence of rubella infection is congenital rubella syndrome affecting the fetus as a result of the acute infection of a pregnant woman.
+Congenital rubella syndrome is a complex entity as the timing of maternal infection is paramount in considering risk to the fetus (see prognosis and complications).
 Congenital rubella syndrome may variably involve multiple organ systems and may present with both transient and permanent deficits.
 Further complicating the protean manifestations of congenital rubella syndrome is that some conditions associated with it may not be recognized until later in life, even in adulthood.
-In congenital rubella syndrome, the cardiovascular system is frequently involved, with patent ductus arteriosus, pulmonary artery stenosis, ventricular septal defect, and myocarditis.
-Nervous system abnormalities include sensorineural hearing loss, mental retardation, behavioral and language disturbances, microcephaly, and meningoencephalitis.
-It is important to recognize that congenital rubella has been associated with childhood autism and affective disorders (01; 27).
-Cerebral calcifications are rare, though when present tend to be periventricular.
-Ocular manifestations include microphthalmia, nuclear cataracts (often unilateral), and pigmentary retinopathy (often asymptomatic) (04).
-The latter 2 ocular manifestations may progress after birth, though cataracts may also resolve spontaneously.

 Cataracts and heart disease typically result from maternal infection in the first 8 weeks of pregnancy when the fetal eyes and heart are being formed.
 Deafness, retinopathy, and neurologic damage generally occur with infection in the first 17 weeks.
 Multiple defects are common when infection occurs in the first 8 weeks, but unusual after that.

-Other manifestations of congenital rubella syndrome include intrauterine growth retardation, short stature, transient hemolytic anemia or thrombocytopenic purpura, metaphyseal "celery stalking" changes in long bones, transient hepatosplenomegaly, jaundice or hepatitis, transient pneumonitis, transient generalized lymphadenopathy, cryptorchidism, inguinal hernia, dermatoglyphic abnormalities, and dermal erythropoiesis ("blueberry muffin syndrome").
+Other manifestations of congenital rubella syndrome include short stature, transient hemolytic anemia or thrombocytopenia with or without purpura, metaphyseal "celery stalking" changes in long bones, jaundice or hepatitis, transient pneumonitis, transient generalized lymphadenopathy, cryptorchidism, inguinal hernia, and dermatoglyphic abnormalities.

 The presence of delayed manifestations of congenital rubella syndrome underscores the importance of careful follow-up of these patients; an altered immune system presumably allows complications to take place later in life.
 About 5% have some form of thyroid disease starting in their teenage years, 20% have diabetes by the age of 35 (susceptibility to this complication varies between populations, higher in Caucasians and in individuals with the HLA A1-B8 haplotype), and progressive rubella panencephalitis is a rare but ultimately fatal delayed manifestation of congenital rubella syndrome.